|

-Loose Cannon Fitness came about by combining my experience in the military with some exercises I was using part of my stint as Fitness Instructor and at Strength and Conditioning Coach.
+Loose Cannon Fitness came about by combining my experience in the military with some exercises I was using as part of my stint as a Fitness Instructor and as a Strength and Conditioning Coach.

 First of all, at Parris Island, when you exercise, you exercise as a team.
 You have a leader that dictates the exercise as well as the number of reps and the pace.
 I used that same approach when I was a fitness instructor at the County Rec Center and I was getting a lot of positive feedback both from my class as well as the Football Team that I was working with.
 But it was when one of the coaches came up and asked me to put together a short, 15 minute workout that would challenge them while simultaneously duplicate the kind of dynamic that they would face on the gridiron, that the formula for, "Loose Cannon" was developed.